-Since 2008 Embrace Rwanda International Society a Vancouver-based Christian charity has helped to bring powerful, meaningful and sustainable change to Rwanda’s Southern Province.
+Since 2008 Embrace Rwanda International Society a Vancouver-based Christian charity has helped to bring powerful, meaningful and sustainable change to Rwanda’s rural communities.
 For a region hit hard by poverty, genocide and disease, the transformation is remarkable.
-Of the 75,000 people in this area of Rwanda, it is estimated that at least 24,000 have now benefited from the work of Embrace Rwanda.
+It is estimated that at least 24,000 have now benefited from the work of Embrace Rwanda.

-In support of the work of Embrace Rwanda we welcome our new Patron The Most Rev. Dr. Onesphore Rwaje, Archbishop of the Province of Anglican Church of Rwanda.
+In support of the work of Embrace Rwanda we appreciate our Patron The Most Rev. Dr. Onesphore Rwaje, Archbishop of the Province of Anglican Church of Rwanda.

 About Embrace Rwanda